Scoliosis Chiropractor West Seattle

 5. Isn’t scoliosis caused by a lack of calcium?

 No, scoliosis is not caused by calcium deficiency.
-While calcium is vital for bone health, scoliosis typically stems from genetic factors, congenital issues, or neuromuscular conditions.
-Poor posture or diet doesn’t directly cause it.
+Although calcium supports overall bone health, scoliosis usually develops due to genetic factors, congenital spinal deformities, or neuromuscular conditions.
+Nutrition alone does not cause or correct scoliosis.

 6. Isn’t a certain amount of sideways curvature normal?